 Unfortunately, conservatives have been most adamant about such deference when it involved chief executives who launched or sought to maintain presidential wars.
 The view that Congress should tamely acquiesce in such conflicts is a perversion of the Constitution.
-Both the language of the document and the history of the revolutionary and early national periods in U.S. history make it clear that the founders intended Congress, not the president, to determine whether the republic should go to war.
+Both the language of the document and the history of the revolutionary and early national periods in U.S. history make it clear that the founders intended Congress,

 Conversely, the founders did intend the president, rather than Congress, to manage the day-to-day foreign policy of the United States.
 We now, quite literally, have the opposite of what they and the Constitution envisioned.
 Congress has totally abdicated its responsibilities regarding the war power, while it increasingly tries to micromanage key features of the nation’s diplomacy.